internetofwater/IoW-PIDsvc/README.md

 Current test deployment is at http://geoconnex.us/pidsvc

 ## PostgreSQL Backup
 Currently the db is mapped to the host directory /srv/OfW/data/PIDsvc which is backed up.
-This directory will need to be created before docker-compose can build the images properly
+This directory will need to be created on the host machine before docker-compose can build the images properly